rokolovvv/Final-Ampli-Project/README.md

 For my project, I was using react-router-dom, react-select, and Material UI libraries.

-What about me, I am Vlad, 14 years old, from Lviv-Ukraine.
-This year entering to college.
+What about me, I am Vlad, 15 years old, from Lviv-Ukraine.
+This year entered to college.
 Studying Front-end for 2 years, and others for 4.
 I have finished "Grand" school (IT School).

-Link to this site - .
+Link to this site - https://final-ampli.onrender.com .